Adroiti/docs-for-code-review-tools/checkstyle-MissingDeprecated.md

-Pattern: This class is used to verify that both the java.lang.Deprecated annotation is present and the @deprecated Javadoc tag is present when either is present.
+Pattern: Missing `java.lang.Deprecated` annotation and/or `@deprecated` tag

 Issue: -

 ## Description

-Verifies that both the java.lang.Deprecated annotation is present and the @deprecated Javadoc tag is present when either is present.
+Verifies that both the `java.lang.Deprecated` annotation is present and the `@deprecated` Javadoc tag is present when either is present.

 ## Examples